-This year there will be no incentives on SSA.
-In previous years we have offered incentives of a book of 1st class stamps and last year a £5 high street voucher.
-This year the interview is shorter than in previous years so we do not feel that an incentive is necessary.
-Last year increasing the incentive to a £5 high street voucher did not have any measurable impact on response rates.
+This year there will be no incentives on SSA, the same as in 2010.
+In previous years we have offered incentives of a book of 1st class stamps and in 2009 a £5 high street voucher.
+This year the interview is shorter and we do not feel that an incentive is necessary.
+Increasing the incentive to a £5 high street voucher in 2009 did not have any measurable impact on response rates.